ostdotcom/website-docupony/platform/docs/2-plan.md

 ![create-account](/platform/docs/assets/token-setup/token_setup.png)

 ## c.
 Conversion Rate
-The Conversion Rate is the value of a Brand Token relative to the underlying stake, the value token.
+The Conversion Rate is the value of a Token relative to the underlying stake, the value token.
 OST Platform sets a default conversation rate of 1BT = 1OST.
 If you like, you can set an alternative conversion rate by selecting Edit under Advanced Options.

 We recommend using the default conversion rate in Sandbox i.e. 1 BT = 1 OST.
-You can then make a more informed decision when setting-up your Brand Token in Production.
+You can then make a more informed decision when setting-up your Token in Production.
 If you need help setting the conversion rate, you can reach out to us at support@ost.com.

 Things to consider when setting the conversion rate:
 * Fiat value of each token (this will be subject to change if you stake a non-stablecoin)